Ernest1338/configs_scripts/neovim/README.md

 # neovim
 	this directory contains the fully custom config

+# neovimv2
+    this directory contains the new and rewriteen neovim config, now main

 # nvchad
-	this directory contains the alternative (now main) NvChad config
+	this directory contains the alternative NvChad config

 # astronvim (TODO)
 	this directory contains the alternative AstroNvim config